-Gland, Switzerland.
-The paying agent in Switzerland is Banque Cantonale de Genève, 17 Quai de performance and jurisdiction is the registered office of the representative in Switzerland with
+The representative in Switzerland is ARM Swiss Representatives SA, Route de Cité-Ouest 2, 1196 Gland, Switzerland.
+The paying agent in Switzerland is Banque Cantonale de Genève, 17 Quai de l'Ile, 1204 Geneva, Switzerland.
+The Offering Memorandum, Articles of Association and Financial Statements can be obtained free of charge from the representative in Switzerland.
+The place of performance and jurisdiction is the registered office of the representative in Switzerland with